tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### Tabpanel

 A **Tabpanel** is similar to a Panel, where it can hold other components.
-TabPanel is a layout component that will separate sections using tabs.
+Tabpanel is a layout component that will separate sections using tabs.
 Each tab is a panel that can contain different components.
-A dialog body configuration must begin with either a Panel or a TabPanel.
+A dialog body configuration must begin with either a Panel or a Tabpanel.

 ```js
 {